ricardozanini/vagrant-alm/README.md

 The original ansible role [`geerlingguy.sonar`](https://github.com/geerlingguy/ansible-role-sonar) doesn't work with Postgres.
 I've already sent a [pull request](https://github.com/geerlingguy/ansible-role-sonar/pull/32) to the original author but until now, he haven't have the time to merge.
 In the future I have plans to aniquilate the `zanini.sonar` role from the local dir and rely only on the Geerling Guy's role.

+There's [an issue on Vagrant 1.9.1](https://github.com/mitchellh/vagrant/issues/8166) that is very annoying: the `eth01` needs a restart after bring the machine up.
+Do the following after sshing at the machine:

+`sudo /etc/init.d/network restart`

 ## Credits

 - [Geerling Guy](https://github.com/geerlingguy) for the awesome roles